dhermes/bezier/docs/python/binary-extension.rst

        api-ms-win-crt-heap-l1-1-0.dll
        api-ms-win-crt-runtime-l1-1-0.dll
    ...

+For built wheels, the dependency will be renamed from ``bezier.dll`` to a unique name containing the SHA256 hash of the DLL file (to avoid a name collision) and placed in a directory within the ``bezier`` package:
+``extra-dll/bezier-e5dbb97a.dll``.

 In order to ensure this DLL can be found, the ``bezier.__config__`` module adds the ``extra-dll`` directory to the DLL search path on import.